neatonk/overtone-quil-hacknight/README.md

 $ lein run
 ```

-This will run the visualzer and controller examples at the same
+This will run the visualzer and the controller examples at the same
-time.
-Jump in and start playing with the controller button to make the
+time in different windows.
+Jump in and start playing with the
-visualization react.
+controller button to make the visualization react.

 Next Steps
 ==========